SashimiSaketoro/blt-burn/docs/API_REFERENCE.md

 ### Integration Parameters

-The specific parameters for hypersphere organization (shells, radii, etc.) depend on your downstream processing pipeline and should be tuned based on your specific use case.
+The specific parameters for downstream processing (e.g., clustering, dimensionality reduction) depend on your application and should be tuned based on your specific use case.

 ---

-## Integration Checklist for Sphere Development
+## Integration Checklist

 - [ ] Consume `.safetensors` files from `ingest_output/`
 - [ ] Use `embeddings` field (pre-norm, **not** post-norm)
-- [ ] Use `prominence` field for water-filling prominence scores
+- [ ] Use `prominence` field for signal strength
 - [ ] Respect `patch_indices` for semantic boundaries
-- [ ] Output `.npz` files with `sphere_coords`, `radii`, `shells`
-- [ ] Maintain `original_prominence` for analysis
+- [ ] Load hypergraph sidecar for structural metadata
 - [ ] Support multimodal inputs via `pretokenize` module

 ---